Ontology: Particulars and universals

 Substances (Note: The term substance has a specific meaning in philosophy distinct from ordinary language expressions such as chemical substance or substance abuse.) play an important role in the history of ontology as the particular entities that underlie and support properties and relations.
-They are often considered the fundamental building blocks of reality that can exist on their own, while entities like properties and relations cannot exist without substances.
+They are considered the fundamental building blocks of reality that can exist on their own.
+According to some accounts, they contrast in this respect with properties and relations, which cannot exist without substances.
 Substances persist through changes as they acquire or lose properties.
 For example, when a tomato ripens, it loses the property green and acquires the property red.

 States of affairs are complex particular entities that have several other entities as their components.
 The state of affairs "Socrates is wise" has two components: the individual Socrates and the property wise.
 States of affairs that correspond to reality are called facts.
 (Note: David Armstrong and his followers use a different terminology that does not distinguish between states of affairs and facts.)
 Facts are truthmakers of statements, meaning that whether a statement is true or false depends on the underlying facts.

 Events are particular entities (Note: Some ontologists also use the term in a less common sense to refer to universals in the form of event types.) that occur in time, like the fall of the Berlin Wall and the first moon landing.
 They usually involve some kind of change, like the lawn becoming dry.
 In some cases, no change occurs, like the lawn staying wet.
 Complex events, also called processes, are composed of a sequence of events.